Below is an introduction into spread betting on the Pepperstone trading platform.

 In order to open a Pepperstone spread betting account, you need to register under the FCA branch of Pepperstone, and you must be a UK citizen or a citizen of a country where Pepperstone is operating and where spread betting is not illegal.

 One example of where spread betting is illegal is in the EU, which means people that live in the EU cannot apply for an account.
-If you want to visit the Pepperstone Spread Betting account page, please follow the link (75.9% of retail CFD accounts lose money).
+If you want to visit the Pepperstone Spread Betting account page, please follow the link (74-89% of retail investor accounts lose money when trading CFDs).

 What is Spread Betting?